aljaz23/ResultTask/README.md

 # ResultTask
 Rest API with SPRING BOOT

 I had problems with making DOCKER image or building app with maven.
-I got some strange ERROS.
+I got some strange ERRORS.
 Only way to run app is to clone repository.

 HOW TO RUN APP: